 MTD will definitely be a makeover for the UK’s tax system, however, on the verge of departure from the EU, this very moment would not be the right time for the implementation it.

 Mike Spicer, BCC has stated previously that, they were concerned about the fact that several firms still are not clear on what ‘Making Tax Digital’ is or what it means to their operations.
 BCC’s conducted survey includes around 1000 companies, a result of which shows that nearly 19% of the SME’s have no information about MTD or they have just heard about it, and almost two-third of the businesses with nearly 66% have only the rudimentary information regarding their duties with MTD.

 ‘Even after being such a good idea of uplifting the complete system with modern technologies, the current time is the worse for implementation’, is what was stated by Suren Thiru, Head of Economics, British Chambers of Commerce.

 The digitalisation of the complete tax system, which on ground level means making everything online, has a requirement of upgrading the individual SME’s systems to a MTD-friendly software.

-However, currently there are multiple softwares out in the market and people are using any of them according to their personalised requirements.
+However, currently, there are multiple software out in the market and people are using any of them according to their personalised requirements.
 The bookkeeping companies in UK or accountant outsourcing services and vat returns outsourcing service providers may also need to update their tools to make it MTD friendly.